sonos/torch-to-nnef/examples/tts/pocket_tts/README.md

 Working end-to-end demo.
 Known follow-ups (none blocking):

+- **Bulk-mode Mimi decode**, not the chunked pulse-mode streaming Mimi was designed for.
+Kyutai's reference overlaps Mimi decode with the FlowLM autoregressive loop (concurrent), so total wall time ≈ max(loop, decode); ours is sum(loop, decode).
+Pulse-mode through tract is the path to closing the RTFx gap.
+- **No quantization**.
+Pocket-TTS supports torchao 8-bit upstream; our exports are float32 throughout.
+- **`past_kv.clone()` per step** in the autoregressive loop: ~8.6 MB redundant alloc per step at full dims.
+Could be amortised by a ring-buffer or by exposing the cache as a runtime-managed tensor.
 - `flow_lm_init` traces at static `(T_TEXT, T_VOICE)` — different text
   length needs a re-export.
 Tract symbol relations would lift this.
-- Bulk-mode Mimi decode (full utterance in one call), not the chunked pulse-mode streaming Mimi was designed for.
 - Three small wrappers around `pocket_tts` (`BulkSelfAttention`, `replace_streaming_with_stateless`, a SentencePiece stub for the mini conditioner) that should land upstream as `bulk_decode=True` /